TABLE OF CONTENTS

 Under the national small claims procedure, the court’s decision must have introductory and operative parts and make a brief statement of reasons.

 1.8 Reimbursement of costs

-A court fee (žyminis mokestis) in the amount set in Article 80(1)(1) of the Code of Civil Procedure of the Republic of Lithuania is charged on small claims.
-It totals 3 % of the amount of the claim, but is no less than LTL 50.
+A court fee (žyminis mokestis) in the amount set in Article 80(1)(6) of the Code of Civil Procedure of the Republic of Lithuania is charged on small claims.
+It amounts to 1/4 of the fee payable for the claim, but not less than EUR 10.